zqzneptune/sgRNA-Exact-Match-Gene-Assoc/README.md

 For sgRNAs that have an exact match in the genome, the script further associates them with gene features based on a provided gene annotation table.
 It identifies:
 1.  **Overlapping Genes:** Genes whose coordinates directly overlap the sgRNA match location.
-2.  **Nearest Genes:** For sgRNAs landing in intergenic regions, it finds the single closest gene upstream and the single closest gene downstream along the chromosome coordinates.

 The script outputs a detailed CSV report summarizing the match status and gene associations for each input sgRNA, as well as a summary plot showing the number of sgRNAs found in the genome.